IBM/Watson-Unity-ARKit/README.md

+# WARNING: This repository is no longer maintained :warning:
+> This repository will not be updated.
+The repository will be kept available in read-only mode.

 # Build an AI Powered AR Character in Unity with AR Foundation

 *This pattern was originally published using ARKit and only available on iOS.
 With Unity introducing AR Foundation, this pattern can now run on either ARKit or ARCore depending on what device you build for.*

 In this Code Pattern we will use [Assistant](https://www.ibm.com/watson/developercloud/conversation.html), [Speech-to-Text](https://www.ibm.com/watson/developercloud/speech-to-text.html), and [Text-to-Speech](https://www.ibm.com/watson/developercloud/text-to-speech.html) deployed to an iPhone or an Android phone, using either ARKit or ARCore respectively, to have a voice-powered animated avatar in Unity.

 Augmented reality allows a lower barrier to entry for both developers and end-users thanks to framework compatibility in phones and digital eyewear.
 Unity's AR Foundation continues to lower the barrier for developers, allowing a single source code for a Unity project to take advantage of ARKit and ARCore.

 For more information about AR Foundation, take a look at [Unity's blog](https://blogs.unity3d.com/2018/12/18/unitys-handheld-ar-ecosystem-ar-foundation-arcore-and-arkit/).